 Their trial began January 10, 1916 in front of Judge F. M. Tracy, Kenton County.
 Stephen L. Blakely prosecuted for the Commonwealth.
 Judge Tracy appointed for the indigent suspects Attorneys O. M. Rogers and R. S. Holmes.
 The killers’ defense were alibis that were propped up by their friends.
 Donehy claimed to have been in Dandridge, Kentucky on the night of the murder.
 During cross-examination, he said he was in Louisville.
 Acquaintances testified that Prather was in Cincinnati.
 However, prosecution witnesses from Lexington described how Donehy bragged that he made Matthews dance until his tongue fell out and his throat rattled.
 Another witness testified that Donehy tried to sell him Matthews’s revolver.
 Both defendants were found guilty and sentenced to life imprisonment by Judge Tracy.

 They appealed and, on May 31, 1916, the Kenton County Circuit Court affirmed the sentence.
-We do not know how long they actually served.
+How long they actually served is not known.

-If you have further information, artifacts, archives, or images of this officer, please contact the Museum Director atDirector@police-museum.org.
+If anyone has any information, artifacts, or images related to this officer of incident, please contact the Greater Cincinnati Police Museum at Memorial@olice-museum.org.

-This narrative was created on July 28, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on research material provided by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+© This narrative was created on July 28, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director, based on research material provided by Cincinnati Police Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.